All the Little Lights

 All the Little Lights is the fourth studio album by English singer-songwriter Passenger and was released by Black Crow Records and Nettwerk on 24 February 2012.
 The album contains 12 tracks, comprising 11 studio tracks recorded at Sydney's Linear Recording, and one song recorded live at The Borderline in London.
+The album originally contains no guest appearances, but the re-recording version, released on 10 November 2023, features Ed Sheeran, Gabrielle Aplin, Foy Vance, and Nina Nesbitt.

 A limited edition features a second disc containing acoustic versions of eight songs from the album.

+Critical reception

+All the Little Lights received positive reviews from music critics.
+John Walshe of Hot Press called it "a truly gorgeous record".
+Hilary Saunders of Paste said, "Luckily, Passenger serves as a very real, welcome alternative to reality TV talent shows, proving original songwriters do still exist".
+Jordan Blum of PopMatters called it "a masterful work of art, plain and simple".